April 7, 2017

-Throughout its vibrant 100 minutes, I was utterly delighted — its extensive storytelling and acting flaws skirted by harsh judgment thanks to its childlike charm.
-How couldn’t it be lovable: Fantastic Voyage, written by Harry Kleiner and directed by Richard Fleischer, involves the undertaking of a seemingly impossible mission that involves the Iron Curtain, secret agents, and a shrink ray.
+Fantastic Voyage (1966) is as much a minor masterpiece as it is a fascinating relic.
+It’s a robust sci-fi adventure as supremely inventive as it is very dated; it's a wonderfully fun, ahead-of-its time fantasy riff made more enjoyable in part because of its place in cinematic history.
+For all its vibrant 100 minutes I was totally happy; its extensive storytelling and acting flaws don't matter because its childlike charm is infectious.
+How couldn’t it be lovable: Fantastic Voyage, written by Harry Kleiner and directed by Richard Fleischer, is about a seemingly impossible mission that involves the Iron Curtain, secret agents, and a shrink ray.

-All the action in the film is centered around Dr. Jan Benes (Jean Del Wal), a CIA-partnering Russian scientist who, at the beginning of the movie, has finalized a new process that will allow scientists to temporarily miniaturize matter.
-Being the sought-after figure that he is, though, Benes is shot down by enemies who discover his plans to share his insights with the United States.
+Everything in Fantastic Voyage centers around Dr. Jan Benes (Jean Del Wal), a CIA-partnering Russian scientist who, at the beginning of the movie, has finalized a new process that will allow scientists to temporarily miniaturize matter.
+Being the sought-after figure that he is, though, Benes is almost immediately into the movie shot down by enemies who discover his plans to share his insights with the United States.
 By sheer luck, he isn’t killed.
 Instead, he’s left comatose and unresponsive, hardly good things to be when you have such treacherous information on the brain.

-of that year), Fantastic Voyage has proven itself to be a film with cultural staying power.
-Aside from inspiring an animated series of the same name, cinematic copycats have abounded, from Innerspace (1987) to Osmosis Jones (2001) and back to Antibody (2002).
-But as it goes with singular cinematic excursions that turn innovation into an art, the blueprint that started it all is the one that usually keeps the brightest glow.
-Fantastic Voyage is no exception.
+of that year), Fantastic Voyage has proven to have a lot of surprising cultural staying power.
+Aside from inspiring an animated series, cinematic copycats have abounded, from Innerspace (1987) to Osmosis Jones (2001) and back to Antibody (2002).
+But as it goes with singular cinematic journeys that turn never-tried-before innovation into pop art, the blueprint that started it all is the one that usually keeps its glow.
 A-